-3.4 If you are giving notice of marriage or civil partnership and have had foreign divorces, you agree to provide the documentation required by the General Register Office in order to assess if you divorce is valid in England and Wales.
+3.4 If you are giving notice of marriage or civil partnership and have had foreign divorces, you agree to provide the documentation required by the General Register Office in order to assess if your divorce is valid in England and Wales.

 3.5 Islington & London City Registration Service will not be held accountable for processing times of outside bodies e.g. UK Visa and Immigration, the General Register Office.

-- Ante room use (not currently available)
+Ante room use

 4.1 The ante room at Islington Town Hall is bookable at selected times for you to use for the 45 minutes prior to your ceremony time.